plycs5/Starch4Kranz/README.md

-# autoVD
+# Starch4Kranz
-MATLAB script for extracting vein density measurements from starch-stained leaf samples
+MATLAB scripts for extracting vein density measurements from starch-stained leaf samples

+Simply make sure all these functions are in the same directory as your images you wish to analyse or add them to your MATLAB path.

-## autoVD.m
+## Starch4Kranz.m
 Function file

-## running_autoVD.m
+## running_Starch4Kranz.m
-Contains all that is needed to run autoVD.m script.
+Contains all that is needed to run Starch4Kranz.m script.

 ## blur.m
 Blurs grayscale image - this code is copied from here: